CraigBladow/cc41/README.md

 | gto   | Go to a program label.
 | gto.  | Go to a program line number.
 | gto.. | Go to the end of program memory and append and END statement to the last program if none is present.
 | lbl   | Program label.
-Valid numeric labels are 0-999.
+Valid numeric labels are 0 through 999.
 Alpha-numeric labels can be up to 8 characters in length.
 Invalid labels are x, y, z, t, l, X, Y, Z, T, and L. Numeric only and single alpha labels are local in scope to the current program, all other labels are globally accessible from any program in memory.
 | list  | list the program from the current step.
 If followed by a number N, list N program lines from the current program step.
 | pclps| Programmable version of CLP.
 Clears a program with the label as identified in the Alpha register.
 | rclflag | Recalls status of flags 0-63 to x regiater.